 Generally, a judge will appoint the attorney for an indigent defendant at the defendant's first court appearance.
 For most defendants, the first court appearance is an arraignment or a hearing to set bail.

 The right to counsel in a criminal trial is so important it's enshrined in the U.S. Constitution.
 While this particular constitutional right to counsel applies once an interrogation phase begins, there's nothing preventing you from obtaining a lawyer before that point.
 In fact, the earlier you have a lawyer, the more opportunities you'll have to favorably shape your case for trial.
-Here's the good news - there are respected criminal defense lawyers near you who can provide you with a free review of your case.
-Contact one today to get started.
+Get started today and contact an experienced criminal defense lawyer near.